 The incubation period ranges from 3 – 14 days, commonly 4 – 7 days.

 There is no specific medication for dengue fever and severe dengue.
 Dengue fever is mostly self-limiting.
 Symptomatic treatment is given to relieve discomfort.
 Patients with severe dengue should be treated promptly with supportive management.
 The mainstay of treatment is to maintain the circulating fluid volume.
 With appropriate and timely treatment, mortality rate is less than 1%.

-At present, the best preventive measure in Hong Kong is to eliminate pockets of stagnant water that serve as breeding sites for mosquitoes, and to avoid mosquito bites.
+At present, there is no locally registered dengue vaccine available in Hong Kong.
+The best preventive measure in Hong Kong is to eliminate pockets of stagnant water that serve as breeding sites for mosquitoes, and to avoid mosquito bites.

 General measures on preventing mosquito-borne diseases

 1. Wear loose, light-coloured, long-sleeved tops and trousers, and use DEET-containing insect repellent on exposed parts of the body and clothing.

 2. Take additional preventive measures when engaging in outdoor activities: